-Using their recipe builder; I calculated out that if you leave out the pasta noodles, divide the sauce (including the chicken and bacon) into 6 equal parts after cooking then each serving is only 6 Points Plus!
+Using their recipe builder; I calculated that if you leave out the pasta noodles, and divide the sauce (including the chicken and bacon) into 6 equal parts after cooking then each serving is only 6 Points Plus!

-You can substitute the noodles for other lower point value foods.
+You can substitute the noodles for other lower-point-value foods.
 The husband really loves to throw the sauce on top of a bed of vegetables.
 Or lightly cooked cauliflower would be delicious too!
 Or just eat it as it is.

 If you add in the noodles you will want to add those to your points tracker separately to get an accurate calculation.
 Makes a great mouth-watering dinner and still stay on track with your Weight Watchers Goal!
-Just make sure you use 3/4 Cup Fat-Free Milk and only 1/3 cup heavy cream, but all other ingredients you are good to go just as listed in the recipe above.
+Just make sure you use 3/4 Cup Fat-Free Milk and only 1/3 cup heavy cream, but for all other ingredients you are good to go just as listed in the recipe above.

 Keep an eye out for our old photos on social media!
-The same great recipe, just a brand new look!
+The same great recipe, just a brand-new look!

 Make sure to pin our Chicken Carbonara Recipe for later!

 And share it on Facebook while you are at it. 🙂

 Friday 24th of March 2023